Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 Input files follow a `.yml` style syntax of variable names, followed by colons, then by the value assigned to the variable, separated by newlines.
 Certain variable values may require further variables to be provided, which are indicated by indentation by _two character spaces_.
+Intermediary empty lines, and buffering whitespace, is ignored.
 The general syntax for the input files is thus as follows:
 ```yml
 input 1: value